tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/purchase/manage_deals/control_bills.rst

 .. image:: control_bills/control-bills-3-way-matching-setting.png
    :align: center
-   :alt: 3-way-matching setting in Odoo Purchase
+   :alt: 3-way-matching setting in CoquiAPPs Purchase

 .. note::
    3-way matching is intended to work with the bill control policy set to *On received quantities*.